Mentoring is when someone with lesser knowledge and someone with more form a relationship to help the one with lesser knowledge learn more.

 Mentoring is a term I predict we’ll continue to hear about in the coming years.
 With gaps in the Gen X workforce numbers, one of the best ways to get Millennial workers up to speed is through mentoring relationships.
 More and more organizations are creating mentoring models, but not all mentoring programs are created equally.
 Many are lofty in theory, but fall short in execution.

 It's hard to argue against the benefits of mentoring.
-But for all the mentoring success stories, there are a lot of "could-have-been" and "should-have-been" stories.
+But for all the mentoring success stories, there are a lot of "could-have-been" and "should-have-been" stories, too.
 Mentors can abuse their power.
-Proteges can break trust.
+And proteges can break trust.

 Mentors are good.
 Sponsors are better.
 (NYTimes)

-Healthy mentoring relationships offer multiple benefits, so it pays to learn to build healthy mentoring relationships.
+Healthy mentoring relationships offer multiple benefits, so it pays to learn how to build healthy mentoring relationships.

 Develop your own list of intellectual contributors and spiritual advisors.
-Find your people…those who help you become your best self.
+Find your people, those who help you become your best self.
 As one gentleman who has mentored several students in my courses recommended one time, build yourself an "inner circle"--a group of people you deeply respect to advise you through critical decisions in your life.